 Equipment, Lessons and Tours

 Body Glove Cruises.
 This operator is a good choice for families; kids love the waterslide and the high-dive platform, and parents appreciate the reasonable prices and good food.
-The 51-foot catamaran sets off for Red Hill from Kailua-Kona pier daily for a morning snorkel cruise that includes breakfast and a lunch buffet.
-Snorkelers pay $120 per person.
+The 65-foot catamaran sets off for Red Hill from Kailua-Kona pier daily for a morning snorkel cruise that includes breakfast and a lunch buffet.
 A three-hour dinner cruise to Kealakekua Bay is a great way to relax, watch the sunset, and learn about Kona's history.
-Including a buffet and live music, it's $98 per person.
-Seasonal whale-watch cruises are $78.
+It includes a buffet and live music.
+Seasonal whale-watch cruises are available, too.
 75-5629 Kuakini Hwy., Kailua-Kona, HI, 96740.
 808/326–7122 or 800/551–8911. www.bodyglovehawaii.com.
 Snorkeling $128; dinner cruise $108; whale-watch cruises $88.

 Captain Zodiac Raft Expedition.
 A four-hour trip on a rigid-hull inflatable Zodiac raft takes you along the Kona Coast to explore gaping lava-tube caves, search for dolphins and turtles, and snorkel around Kealakekua Bay.
 Captains entertain you with Hawaiian folklore and Kona history.
-Priced at $99 per person, trips depart at 8:15 am, 10 am, and 1 pm.
-A seasonal three-hour whale-watching cruise is $74.
+Trips depart at 8:15 am, 10 am, and 1 pm.
+A seasonal three-hour whale-watching cruise is offered.
 All equipment, such as Rx masks and flotation devices, are included.
-Honokohau Harbor, 74-425 Kealakehe Pkwy., #16, Kailua-Kona, HI, 96740.
+Honokohau Harbor, 74-425 Kealakehe Pkwy. #16, Kailua-Kona, HI, 96740.
 808/329–3199. www.captainzodiac.com.
 From $99 per person; whale-watching cruise $74.